freshdemo/redhostconfigs/README.md

-Often you will want to send a phishing or malicious email from an attacking/red host through your phishy infrastructure (using the repo (freshdemo/mailanddns).
+Often you will want to send a phishing or malicious email from an attacking/red host through your phishy infrastructure using the repo <a href="https://github.com/freshdemo/mailanddns" target="_blank">https://github.com/freshdemo/mailanddns</a>.

 To facilitate this a local MTA will need to be setup on your attacking/red host, such as Kali Linux.
 The local MTA will accept mail on TCP port 25 and then send it directly to your smarthost, being freshdemo/mailanddns.